sourcegraph/handbook/content/departments/security/security-support-rotation.md

 ### PR reviews

 Our team gets tagged for reviewing PRs in the @sourcegraph/security team in GitHub.
 PR reviews can concern any code written by our devs, from JS through Kubernetes and everything in between.
 If you do not feel comfortable reviewing a PR then set due date expectations with the team requesting the review and request help from other team members.
+Ideally pure code security reviews should be handled by @security/security-code-review members.
+If you are on support and you get assigned a code review, feel free to add that team to the assigned reviewers.
 PR reviews are a great opportunity for pairing and cross-team collaboration.

 ### Bug Bounty reports